evans1112/bcitoolboxrmd/docs/modelfit/discfitting.rst

 6. **Run**

-Users can click run after the above steps and wait for the final results.
-The running status will be always updated on the page.
+After reviewing the data, objective, strategy, and parameter bounds, click *Run* and wait for the fitting process to finish.
+The status panel updates during optimization.

 After the fitting is complete, the results of it will be presented in a new window.
 The user can browse the fitting results and click save to save the results as a .txt file.